annastoeckl/Code_Kannegieser_et_al_2024/README.md

 # Analysis of flight relative to pattern

 1) flight_orientation extracts key descriptors of the animals' flight during the approach, the probing phase and the departure.
 These are forward and rotational flight speed and predominant rotation direction, as well as body angle relative to the pattern axis.
 The output is saved as a flightORI_filename.mat file.
-2) Uses the output of the above script, and plots the descriptors of flight across all selected data files (generally used to plot data from multiple animals within one condition).
+2) flight_orientation_popPlot_cond uses the output of the above script, and plots the descriptors of flight across all selected data files (generally used to plot data from multiple animals within one condition).

 # Summary comparisons and statistics

 1) compAcrossConds plots and statistically compares individually saved proboscis data from separate conditions (data generated with plot_heat_map_proboscis_track and analyseProboscisMotion)
 2) compAcrossConds_HW plots and statistically compares individually saved data of halfwidth of proboscis contact distributions from separate conditions (data generated with plot_heat_map_proboscis_track)

+# Dependencies
+1) euclid_dist computes the Euclidian distance (D) and the angle relative to the horizontal (alpha) between points in a 2 column vector (if one input) or sets of points a and b if two inputs rows are individual observations, columns are x and then y value of the point
+2) shadedErrorBar_anna, which is a slightly altered version of shadedErrorBar by Rob Campbell https://de.mathworks.com/matlabcentral/fileexchange/26311-raacampbell-shadederrorbar (which would also work)
+3) Circular Statistics Toolbox (Directional Statistics) Version 1.21.0.0 by Philipp Berens https://de.mathworks.com/matlabcentral/fileexchange/10676-circular-statistics-toolbox-directional-statistics
+4) interparc Version 1.3.0.0 by John D'Errico https://de.mathworks.com/matlabcentral/fileexchange/34874-interparc
+5) Violin Plot Version 1.7.0.0 by Holger Hoffmann https://de.mathworks.com/matlabcentral/fileexchange/45134-violin-plot
+6) CircHist - circular / polar / angle histogram Version 1.3.0.2 by Frederick Zittrell https://de.mathworks.com/matlabcentral/fileexchange/66258-circhist-circular-polar-angle-histogram
+7) Perceptually uniform colormaps Version 1.3.2 by Ander Biguri https://de.mathworks.com/matlabcentral/fileexchange/51986-perceptually-uniform-colormaps